Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 Characterizing the possible state transformations under given accessible operations is a central problem in any operational setting with physical restrictions.
 To understand the fundamental resource transformability, one needs to consider an ancillary system serving as a \emph{catalyst}, which keeps its form at the end of the transformation.
 Several possible scenarios for catalytic transformations have been proposed.
-The first scenario considers the transformation from $\rho\otimes\tau$ to $\rho'\otimes\tau$, in which we call $\tau$ an \emph{uncorrelated catalyst}~\cite{Jonathan1999entanglement,Duan2005multiple,Turgut2007catalytic,aubrun_catalytic_2008,Brandao2015second,GOUR2015resource,Bu2016catalytic,Ng2015limits,Wilming2017thirdlaw,LipkaBartosik2021all}.
+The first scenario considers an \emph{uncorrelated catalyst} $\tau$ that enables the transformation from $\rho\otimes\tau$ to $\rho'\otimes\tau$~\cite{Jonathan1999entanglement,Duan2005multiple,Turgut2007catalytic,aubrun_catalytic_2008,Brandao2015second,GOUR2015resource,Bu2016catalytic,Ng2015limits,Wilming2017thirdlaw,LipkaBartosik2021all}.
 Although uncorrelated catalysts can enhance state transformation in some settings such as entanglement theory~\cite{Jonathan1999entanglement,Duan2005multiple} and quantum thermodynamics~\cite{Brandao2015second,GOUR2015resource}, any pure uncorrelated catalyst fails to change the power of coherence transformation by covariant operations~\cite{Marvian2013theory,Ding2021amplifying}.
-The second scenario extends the uncorrelated catalysts by allowing correlation between the system and the catalytic system at the end of the protocol, where we consider transformation from $\rho\otimes\tau$ to $\tilde\rho_{SC}$ such that $\Tr_C\tilde\rho_{SC}=\rho'$ and $\Tr_S\tilde\rho_{SC}=\tau$, in which we call $\tau$ a \emph{correlated catalyst}~\cite{Muller2016generalization,Wilming2017axiomatic,Muller2018correlating,Boes2019vonNeumann,wilming2020entropy,Boes2020passingfluctuation,Shiraishi2021quantum,kondra2021catalytic,lipkabartosik2021catalytic,Boes2018catalytic}.
+The second scenario extends the uncorrelated catalysts by allowing correlation between the system and the catalytic system at the end of the protocol, where we consider a transformation from $\rho\otimes\tau$ to $\tilde\rho_{SC}$ such that $\Tr_C\tilde\rho_{SC}=\rho'$ and $\Tr_S\tilde\rho_{SC}=\tau$, in which we call $\tau$ a \emph{correlated catalyst}~\cite{Muller2016generalization,Wilming2017axiomatic,Muller2018correlating,Boes2019vonNeumann,wilming2020entropy,Boes2020passingfluctuation,Shiraishi2021quantum,kondra2021catalytic,lipkabartosik2021catalytic,Boes2018catalytic}.
 The power of correlated catalysts in covariant operations was discussed in terms of coherence broadcasting, where it was shown that correlated catalysts do not allow covariant operations to create finite coherence from zero coherence~\cite{Lostaglio2019coherence,Marvian2019nobroadcasting}.